GBlanch/Azure-Tokyo-Olympics-Data-Engineering-project/readme.md

 &nbsp;
 &nbsp;
-Average number of entries by gender for each discipine, more than 100 entries..
+Average number of entries by gender for each discipine, more than 100 entries...

 ![image](https://github.com/GBlanch/Azure-Tokyo-Olympics-Data-Engineering-project/assets/136500426/2ecbaab0-41df-4c0f-abd7-a95cb189ee31)
 &nbsp;